Towards Data-driven LQR with Koopmanizing Flows: Evaluation

 \section{Evaluation}

 For all examples, ACF with 7 coupling layers are used to learn the diffeomorphisms.
 The neural networks for the scaling and translation functions in each of the affine coupling layers have 3 hidden layers, with 120 neurons, each with a smooth Exponential Linear Unit (ELU) as the activation function.
 The dimension of the lifting coordinates is $D=65$ ($\bar{p}=10$).
 As the optimizer, the ADAM \citep{Kingma2015AdamAM} was employed.
-For Example~\ref{ex:2} both components were learnt jointly from forced data, while for Example~\ref{ex:UUVtoy} the autonomous model and the input matrix were learned separately, with forced and unforced trajectories from the same initial conditions.
+For Example~\ref{ex:2} both components were learnt jointly from forced data, while for Example~\ref{ex:UUVtoy} the autonomous model and the input matrix were learned separately, with forced and unforced trajectories from the same initial conditions. {We discretize the continuous-time state-space matrices $\bm{A}_d$, $\bm{B}_d$ from \eqref{eq:LTI full} for a specified $dt\!=\!0.01$ using the well known closed-form expressions $\bm{A}_{d}=e^{{\bm{A}}dt}$ and $\bm{B}_{d}=\bm{A}^{-1}(\bm{A}_{d}-\bm{I})\bm{B}$.
+The weights are chosen to be $\bm{Q} = 100\bm{I}$, $\bm{R} = 0.01$.
+In optimal tracking, the finite-horizon is chosen to be $T=50s$.
+In our experiments, we use the discrete-time counterpart of the optimal tracking LQR for convenience.
+The terminal weight is chosen as $\bm{P}(N)= \bm{Q}+\bm{Q}^{\top}$, with $N=T/dt$.} \begin{example} Consider the following stable dynamical system containing characteristic hydrodynamic damping of underwater vehicles \citep{bookFOSS}